osg-htc/docs/docs/data/run-frontier-squid-container.md

 ### Environment variables (optional) ###

-In addition to the required configuration above (ports and file systems), you may also configure the behavior of your cache with the following variables using an environment variable file:
+In addition to the required configuration above (ports and file systems), you may also configure the behavior of your cache with the following environment variables:

-Where the environment file on the docker host, `/etc/squid/.env`, has any of the following variables set in `KEY=VALUE`
-format:

 Variable name       | Description                                                             | Defaults                                     |
 ---------------------|-------------------------------------------------------------------------|----------------------------------------------|